Pain & Substance Use Disorder Treatment: Part 1

-During this live virtual training course, the learner will gain skills and knowledge in leveraging psychosocial and non-pharmaceutical interventions with the use of multi-disciplinary teams to improve chronic pain outcomes.
-The attendee will receive an overview of pain mechanisms, biopsychosocial interventions, team-based care options, substance use disorder and opioid weaning strategies.
+During Part 1 of this two-part live virtual training course, the participant will gain skills and knowledge in the most current evidence-based approaches of pain management including an overview of pain mechanisms, biopsychosocial interventions, and the use of cannabinoids.

-At the conclusion of this training course, the participant will be able to:
+At the conclusion of Part 1, the participant will be able to:

 DATES, TIMES & REGISTRATION